kalaitzi-gif/DSCI510FinalProject/README.md

 1.)
 Import pandas and json libraries (as described above)

-**STEP B: Load, clean, filter, and save processed DEWP data to reflect Caucasus countries' risk data for experiencing ongoing mass killing.**
+**STEP B: Load, clean, filter, and save processed DEWP data to reflect Caucasus countries' risk data for experiencing ongoing mass killing for 2024 - 2025.**

-This step loads, cleans, filters, and saves the processed DEWP data to reflect Caucasus countries' risks of experiencing ongoing mass killing.**

 2.)
 Load the "WorldwideData_sra_2025.csv" file obtained in the "get_data.py" file

 3.)
 Clean "WorldwideData_sra_2025.csv" file via column filtration of the following risk factors from the CSV file:

 - ISO3 Country Code (ISO3166) (Source 3)

-- risk_in_2024: DEWP "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'" (Source 1)
+- risk_in_2024: DEWP "country's Estimated Risk for "onset of intrastate mass killing in 2024-25" (Source 1)

 - riskrank: Country ranking based on "estimated risk for onset of intrastate mass killing in 2024-25" (Source 2)